Nattytekabe/Nattytekabe/README.md

 - 👋 Hi, I’m @Nattytekabe
-- 👀 I’m interested in Designing and Development
-- 🌱 I’m currently learning Computer Sceince
-- 💞️ I’m looking to collaborate on Web and Android App Development
 - 📫 Reach me out from my  <a href = "http://nattytekabe.42web.io/">website  </a>
 <!---
 Nattytekabe/Nattytekabe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.